edterbak/NodeRed_Heishamon_control/FAQ.md

 Q - I know the function SOFTSTART is experimental, but can you explain what this function does?
 <details>
-   When the heatpump starts up the compressor will go to high Hz for a period. <br/>
-   Only when the returning water temperature approaches the setpoint, <br/>
-   it ramps down the Hz and get more economic. <br/>
-   If the SoftStart function is enabled, the HEAT setpoint will be lowered. <br/>
-   This should cause the compressor to ramp down within minutes instead of 10+ minutes. <br/>
-   When ramp down has occured, the HEAT SP will slowly be increased to the original SP.<br/>
+    The idea behind this function is that when the compressor is just started, the frequency of the compressor goes up to 45+Hz.
+Well out of the efficient range.
+This is caused by the inner controller of the heatpump.
+When turned on, it 'wants' to see the impact of the compressor.
+It looks at the returning watertemperature for this.
+Only when the water temperature returning towards the heatpump is nearing the target temperature, it will start to lower the compressor frequency and get in a stable/efficient mode.
+Throttling... <br/>
+This late throttling behaviour can be quiet energy consuming, it can cause the heat pump to generate too much heat at the start and turn off again. <br/><br/>
+This SOFTSTART function, when enabled, looks at the moment when the compressor is on, and lower the setpoint to just above the temperature of the returning water.
+This will in theory cause the heatpump to start throttling down a lot quicker.
+<br/>This function can be usefull directly after defrost cycles when the pump starts again, or when the temperature difference between outside/inside is getting smaller.
 </details>

 Q - Is there an overview and explanation of all settings from the dashboards?